-Attribution App uses a proprietary model to give you precise metrics for your return on ad spend.
-Below we will dive deeper into the technicalities of how Attribution App derives return on ad spend for your channels.
-The two primary features to understand are 'multi-touch' attribution and the 'look forward' window.
+Attribution App uses proprietary models to give you precise metrics for your return on ad spend.
+Below we will dive deeper into the technicalities of how Attribution App derives return on ad spend for your channels and walk you through the adjustments you can make to your model.

 Attribution app is designed to be a multi-touch tool, this means Attribution app will consider all your marketing channels when calculating return on ad spend.

 This differs greatly from tools like Google Analytics or Facebook Insights which will favor their own channels above others.

 After you have properly installed the Attribution app snippet on your webpages

 a cookie will be automatically be installed in the HTML of your visitor’s browser.

 The cookie will allow Attribution app to see the specific visitor’s journey which includes their page views, ad interactions, and conversions.

 Attribution app will use these interactions in conjunction with your desired settings to calculate return on ad spend for visits in a specific date range.

 Imagine that the black line below represents the visitor’s journey from January 1st to January 31st 2019.

 When a visitor first visits your site the cookie will be installed.